Multisolitons in a gauged Skyrme-Maxwell model: Numerical results

 First, we considered axially-symmetric gauged Skyrmions with topological charges $Q=1,\, 2$.
 As the gauge coupling gradually increases from $g=0$, the energy of the configuration decreases\footnote{However, the binding energy of the gauged Skyrmions per unit charge increases \cite{Piette:1997ny}. } since the local magnetic flux is formed in the equatorial plane and core of the soliton shrinks, see Figs.~\ref{fig1}, \ref{fig2}.
 The position of the circular flux is associated with a minimum of the magnetic potential $A_\varphi$.
 The electromagnetic energy is initially increasing, however its contribution starts to decrease as $g$ becomes larger than $g\sim 1$, see Fig.~\ref{fig3}.
 The total magnetic flux of the configuration is zero, it is coupled to the Skyrmion providing its magnetic moment.

 As the coupling becomes stronger, the magnetic potential develops a plateau in the equatorial plane, where $gA_\varphi+n \sim 0$.
 Here the integer $n$ is to the winding number of the unit vector field $\vec \psi$ \re{ans_ax}.
 This corresponds to a string of magnetic flux through the center of the configuration.
 The flux is non-topologically quantized in units of $2 \pi$ and carries $n$ quanta.
 It is known, such a situation is common for all $U(1)$ gauged solions, like Hopfions in the Faddeev-Skyrme-Maxwell model \cite{Shnir:2014mfa}, gauged planar Skyrmions \cite{Gladikowski:1995sc,Shnir:2015twa,Samoilenka:2015bsf} and gauged $O(3)$ lumps \cite{Schroers:1995he}.

-In the limit $g \to \infty$ the Skyrme-Maxwell model becomes effectively truncated to the the Abelian Higgs model.
+The distribution of the magnetic field of the $Q=3$ configuration is different from the case of axially-symmetric Skyrmions, see Fig.~\ref{fig5}.
+In the decoupled limit $g=0$ the total energy density distribution is tetrahedrally symmetric, appearance of the magnetic flux which encircles the Skyrmion breaks this symmetry.
+The total magnetic flux is zero, the four lumps at the vertices of the tetrahedron are bounded to local magnetic fluxes, as displayed in Fig.~\ref{fig5}.
+As the gauge coupling increases, these local fluxes move towards the center of the configuration, they merge into a single return flux penetrating the center of the gauged $Q=3$ Skyrmion as $g\ge 0.6$.

 Turning now to solitons of higher degrees, we consider gauged Skyrmions with $Q=3-5$.
 In the ungauged limit the $Q=3$ Skyrmion has tetrahedral symmetry, coupling to the magnetic flux breaks it down.
 Fig.~\ref{fig4} displays the corresponding isosurfaces of the total energy densities for the gauged Skyrmions for some set of values of the gauge coupling $g$ up to $g=8$.
 Clearly, geometrical shape of the $Q=3$ soliton varies from a regular tetrahedron at $g=0$ to a torus at $g\le 0.6$.
 Note that at $g\approx 0.5$ the energy density distribution of a gauged Skyrmion takes the shape of a bent torus, which is exactly the shape of the ground state Hopfion with topological charge 3.
 As said above, there is an evident similarity between the axially-symmetric solution of the Skyrme-Maxwell theory and Hopfions, the curve of positions of minima of the component $\phi_0$ correspond to the position curve of the Hopfion.
 Interestingly, this similarity also persists for the charge 3 gauged solitons which do not possess axial symmetry.